eogbadu/AI_Wordle_Bot/wordle pixiegami/python-wordle-main/README.md

 This project is for the CMSC671 fall class at UMBC.
 This is comprised of code from the pixegami author found on youtube and github (citations below).

+# to play the game load download the wordle pixiegami directory into a file system.
+launch the pixigame_modified_play_wordle_with_agent_loop.ipynb jupyter notebook file and run the lines of code down to the main loop. there is a markdown line that says: The next line runs the game.
+The game is interactive currently for a human player using the python input feature in the notebook.
+The game is also interactive by an agent through a file implementation where the egent can write guesses to a file.
+The main loop reads the guesses and provides visual feedback.
+Data feedback features are under development.

 The code has been modified and scripts added to provide an interface for an agent to play the game.
 This is done by writing guesses to the agent_guesses file.
 The main loop is run from the "pixigame_modified_play_wordle_with_agent_loop.ipynb" script.